supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 ## Reveal intent

 When renovating a horrible codebase, it is often a good first step to do a series of smaller refactorings to get to know the codebase better, to better reveal the intent as you improve your understanding and to remove some clutter.
+This is a warmup before starting the heavy lifting.

+Some typical quick wins:

+* Extract magic numbers or Strings
+* Simple renames
+* Remove micro duplications
+* Remove multiline duplication

 ### Extract magic numbers or Strings